dry-python/returns/docs/pages/maybe.rst

 and ``.from_optional`` and ``.bind_optional``.
 They are similar, but do different things.

+Note that you can also use :meth:`returns.pipeline.is_successful` to check if the value is present.

 See the
 `original issue about Some(None) <https://github.com/dry-python/returns/issues/314>`_
 for more details and the full history.